 The process is relatively labour intensive and typically requires between 2 andurethane casting 5 days to produce first off castings.
 This is on top of the time to manufacture and dress the master part.
 These times are dependent upon part size as this affects material curing times.

-In evaluating vacuum casting, especially if quantities require multiple cavities, it may be worth considering RIM or plastic injection molding.
+In evaluating vacuum casting machine for sale, especially if quantities require multiple cavities, it may be worth considering RIM or plastic injection molding.
 Alternatively if quantities are low it may prove faster and more cost effective to make multiple laser sintered parts.
 These alternatives are dependent upon part size, complexity and time available.

 Tolerances vary depending on material and supplier, however as a general rule using ± 0.25mm to 100mm and ± 0.25% thereafter will provide a 'safe' estimate.
 Note these are process tolerances and should be applied on top of any master part tolerance.